wxt-dev/wxt/docs/guide/essentials/entrypoints.md

 - **Listed**: Referenced in the `manifest.json`
 - **Unlisted**: Not referenced in the `manifest.json`

-Throughout the rest of WXT's documentation, listed files are refered to by name.
+Throughout the rest of WXT's documentation, listed files are referred to by name.
 For example:

 - Popup
 - Options